 My research focuses on the role of hydrological processes in the field of natural resource use by human societies.
 In particular my focus is on the interactions among our integrated energy, water, and agricultural systems.
-I am currently investigating where water scarcity may limit hydraulic fracturing and food production – thus creating risks for local populations and investors.
+I am currently investigating where water scarcity may limit hydraulic fracturing, electricity, and food production – thus creating risks for local populations and investors.
 My goal is to identify global hotspots where human activities compete for water allocations

 potentially creating social, environmental, and economic risks.
 The limited understanding of the potential impacts of human activities on water resources prevents the implementation of a sound management plan for a sustainable human development.